-This area is located in southern St. Lawrence County in the towns of Clifton, Colton and Fine.
+This area is located in southern St. Lawrence County in the Towns of Clifton, Colton and Fine.
+It includes Wild Forest lands within an area bounded on the south by the SUNY ESF Biological Station, Five Ponds Wilderness and the south shore of Cranberry Lake; on the east by the Colton Town line and the Conifer Emporium easement lands; on the north by State Highway 3 and the Oswegatchie River; and on the west by private lands and the Inlet Road.
 It provides a considerable amount of snowmobiling opportunity in the winter in a setting offering the snowmobiler a sense of remoteness.

-A public campsite on the northeastern shoreline permits exploration of the interesting flows of Brandy Brook, East Inlet and Sucker Brook.
-Trails connecting these and several interior brook trout ponds permit fishing, camping and hunting on a variety of wild forest land.
+Cranberry Lake Public Campground, on the northeastern shoreline of Cranberry

+Lake, provides a starting point for the greatest concentration of users, permiting exploration by boat of the interesting flows of Brandy Brook, East Inlet and Sucker Brook.
+Trails, including one to the summit of Bear Mountain, connect these and several interior brook trout ponds for fishing, camping and hunting on a variety of Wild Forest land.

-Boreal forest is visible along Route 3 traversing the western tract, where one can glimpse interesting bog and scattered great pines.
+The boreal forest of Peavine Swamp is visible along Route 3 traversing the western tract, where one can glimpse interesting bog and scattered great pines.
 A short hike into this spruce-fir forest will often reward the birdwatcher with sightings of species normally found only much further north in Canada.
+A multi-loop cross country ski trail provides a scenic winter opportunity